 6. Spider maps(origin-destination maps)

 All the maps mentioned above have their own definitions and applications.
-But, Heatmap and Tree map are two maps which confuse the learner initially.
-So, before discussing the implementation let’s study a little about the difference between Heatmap and Tree map.
+But, Heatmap and Treemap are two map types that might confuse the learner initially.
+So, before discussing the implementation let’s study a little about the difference between a Heatmap and a Treemap.

 Now that we are familiar with the differences between Treemap and Heatmap, let’s get into the implementation of different maps in Tableau.

 Proportional Symbol Maps are the best way to show quantitative data for individual locations.
-For instance, in the example of a superstore data set, if we want to find out which state is having the highest number of sales and profit, then by using a proportional symbol map we can plot the details in an accurate and interactive manner.
-The steps to be followed to create the said map is as follows.
+For instance, in the example of a superstore data set, if we want to find out which state is having the highest number of sales and profit, a proportional symbol map can be used to plot the details accurately and interactively.

 1. Place Latitude and Longitude measures in the Row and Column fields respectively.